Neighbours: The Finale: Post-production

 Three edits of the finale episodes were created for different broadcast territories.
 In Ireland, all three episodes were broadcast separately on consecutive nights.
 For the British broadcast, episodes 8902 and 8903 were edited together, creating a "specially-created hour" format with a "bespoke" teaser voiced by Stefan Dennis.
 Commercial tracks were also added to the UK broadcast, more extensively than in any previous episodes.
-Barnett claimed that that the episode features "a mix of contemporary and classic" songs each chosen to suit the scene and "enhance the viewer experience".
+Barnett claimed that the episode features "a mix of contemporary and classic" songs each chosen to suit the scene and "enhance the viewer experience".
 Production added songs from Harry Styles and George Ezra, but these were not featured in the Australian edition.
 The original Neighbours theme song, performed by Barry Crocker was used at the end of the episode.
 The end credits feature a montage of photographs from former and present characters before a message appeared on the screen stating: "Thank you for loving us, we love you."

 When Network 10 decided to allocate a ninety-minute timeslot for the finale in Australia, further post-production was undertaken to add episode 8901 to the UK edit.
 The revised format opened up additional time, allowing deleted scenes to be "hurriedly" added in to the Australian broadcast.
 These scenes included an additional video message from Sky Mangel (Stephanie McIntosh), a scene in which Beth Brennan (Natalie Imbruglia) tells her son Ned Willis (Ben Hall) that she loves him, and a scene featuring Karl Kennedy (Alan Fletcher) telling Toadie Rebecchi (Ryan Moloney) that he is a son to him and Susan (Jackie Woodburne).
 This version was later broadcast in New Zealand, under the tile Neighbours: The Final Farewell.

 There is an additional fifteen minutes of cut scenes that were removed from the episode.
 Herbison stated that these could be used in a future special cut of the episode.
 Isheev later revealed that a longer scene between Melanie (Lucinda Cowden) and Callum (Morgan Baker) was cut for time from the finale.
 It was later revealed that a portion of Paine's dialogue had been cut from a scene featuring Clive, Jane and Mike.
 On-screen Clive announces he is going to Los Angeles.
 The scene originally featured Clive explaining he is going to visit Sheila Canning (Colette Mann), following a phone call he received from her earlier in the week.
 Clive would have stated he is not reconciling with Sheila, but attempting to understand his failed relationships.